-Not all the metrics need be contained in every report, but each should be reported with an appropriate frequency (as a minimum annually for all small schemes and more frequently for larger schemes - see the recommended reporting frequency in the table at the foot of this guidance.
-PASA expects administrators to report to their Principal at least on a quarterly basis, unless the Principal has specifically requested in writing that such frequency of reporting is not required).
+Not all the metrics need be contained in every report, but each should be reported with an appropriate frequency (as a minimum annually for all small schemes and more frequently for larger schemes - see the recommended reporting frequency in the table at the foot of this guidance).
+The appointed administrator should report to their Principal at least quarterly, unless the Principal has specifically requested in writing such frequency of reporting isn't required.